airbytehq/glossary/content/term/semantic layer.md

 ---
-title: "What is Semantic Layer"
+title: "What is a Semantic Layer"
 tags:
 - data engineering
 aliases: